 Duct tape is one of those marvelous all-purpose tools that all preppers love.

-It has seemingly endless uses, from the mundane to the creative, and everyone you talk to will have one or more “duct tape stories” where the miracle adhesive tape saved the day, or their project.
+It has seemingly endless uses, including home repair, a DIY project, or extra support at a job site.e, Everyone you talk to will have one or more “duct tape stories” where the miracle adhesive tape saved the day, or their project.

 Anytime temperatures climb over 180 °F / 82 °C rubber components in both adhesive and backing may begin to melt, resulting in a total failure of the bond and disintegration of the fabric backing.